Vladusty/latvian-communist-leaflet-corpus-1934-1940/LCLC_1934-1940/README.md

 ## Citation

-For citation details, including BibTeX and other formats, please refer to the CLARIN-LV repository entry.
+For citation details and BibTeX, please refer to the CLARIN-LV repository entry.

 ---